For many saltwater fish enthusiasts, Clownfish are by far one of the most popular fish species, and for good reason.

 Perhaps the most popular, and certainly the most commonly-known type of Clownfish to find in a fishkeeping store has to be the Percula Clownfish species.
 These common Clownfish are symbolic with hobbyists for a plethora of different reasons stemming from their significance in the rising popularity of fishkeeping.

 There are 4 different species that all fall under this subfamily, with the majority taking up the simple appearance of bright orange with thick white stripes draped across their bodies.
 They are known to be the first-ever captive-bred Clownfish and come in different varieties, and with them being bred for commercial purposes, there are dozens of great options for you.
+These clownfish in particular are schooling fish, but can they live alone?

 What Is The Best Type Of Clownfish?